 In the shadows of the state’s big cities are underrated destinations that receive significantly fewer visitors than the popular tourist hotspots.
 Two of the best-underrated towns in Washington are Bellingham and La Conner.
 Both cities are less than 100 miles away from Seattle, and their quieter streets are perfect for a relaxing getaway.

 From the main highway, Bellingham looks rather uninteresting.
 However, a scenic route into town might just change your mind.
-Known as a college town, Bellingham has a quirky personality and amazing views.
+Known as a college town, beach town, and ski town, Bellingham has a quirky personality and amazing views.
 The historic district is the best for shopping and dining.
 Though, it’s the bay and coastline that really wow visitors.

 Just 66 miles from Seattle, La Conner is an enticing destination for a quick getaway.
 With a population of 900, La Conner may be small, but it doesn’t lack entertainment.
 A historic waterfront district has breweries, wineries, and fine dining options.
 Seafood is the top choice here, and for dessert, you can visit the ice cream tower.
 Finally, the cherry on top is the gorgeous view of the Swinomish Channel.